 For best results, the more handwork the better.
 Love your vineyard and the vines will perform for you.

-Duncan Harris, the owner of Harris Organic Wines, has written about his organic wines, events and titbits for your information and education.
+Duncan Harris, the owner of Harris Organic Wines, has written an organic wine blog post about his organic wines, events and titbits for your information and education.
 This is a blog site to the main site of Harris Organic Wines and Organic Vodka websites because this is a word press site and the other is html.
 Enjoy.

 Harris Organic has an online wine shop, so if you are unable to get to the Perth Swan Valley you may order online.